 Speculation - Traders also use forwards for speculation to profit from favourable currency rate movements in future.

-Cost of carry - Forward rates include adjustments for cost of carry that accounts for interest rate differential between the currencies of the contract.
+Cost of carry - Forward rates include adjustments for the cost of carry that accounts for the interest rate differential between the currencies of the contract.

-1. Exchange-traded vs OTC Market The futures market is an exchange-traded market, whereas the forward market is an OTC market.
+1. Exchange-traded vs OTC Market The futures market is exchange-traded, whereas the forward market is an OTC market.
 This implies that contracts on the currency futures market are often structured by exchanges and guaranteed by their clearing business.

 2. Counterparty Risk Since it is a guaranteed market, there is no counterparty risk in the futures market.
 As was already explained, the clearing organisation guarantees every deal made on the currency futures exchange.
 Technical counterparty risk exists in the currency forward market since it is an OTC market.
 The fact that huge banks and organisations are all involved makes this risk more hypothetical than actual.

 3. Transaction Lot Size The size of transaction lots on the currency futures exchange is significantly lower.
-Most banks won't write a forward cover unless it meets a certain size requirement.
-In order for advance insurance to be financially sustainable for banks and customers, it must have a minimum size.
+Most banks won’t write a forward cover unless it meets a certain size requirement.
+For advance insurance to be financially sustainable for banks and customers, it must have a minimum size.

 5. Delivery Vs Cash Settlement Although you may use the forward market for currency and the currency futures market to manage your currency risk, the forward market is a delivery market, meaning that all transactions must result in the delivery or purchase of actual dollars.
 On the other hand, all transactions on the currency futures market are paid in cash.
 As a result, trading in currency futures is simpler.